dhruvdhody/IETF-DeepDive/README.md

 * Each group will:
   * Select a group leader to present their work.
   * Collaborate under the guidance of their assigned mentor to discuss and complete the task.
-  * Prepare a concise output summarizing their discussion and key takeaways.
+  * Prepare a concise output summarizing their discussion and deliverable.

 **3️⃣ Group Presentations & Feedback (60 mins) – ALL Participants**

-* Each group will present their findings to the entire audience (20 minutes per group).
+* Each group will present their findings and deliverable to the entire audience (20 minutes per group).
 * Other groups and mentors will provide feedback and ask questions.
 * Open-mic session for further discussion and reflections.